 A Way Art Interview with Denis Luzuriaga

-Your work is appealing because of its contemporary look.
-How do you decide what a particular character will look like?
+Your work is appealing because of its contemporary

 Denis Luzuriaga: Thanks.
 I think it is very important to establish the look of the characters with the creative team.
 Often the team will provide their own swipe as to what they have in mind.
 This helps me immensely.
 I can then concentrate on making the characters look sleek, stylish, cool, or even goofy.
 Whatever the script calls for.